The Medicaid National Correct Coding Initiative

 NCCI Contact Information

 The NCCI program cannot answer questions outside of our scope or about other CMS programs.
 For example, we cannot answer questions about modifiers not associated with NCCI, Local Coverage Determinations, changes to code descriptors or status indicators.
-You may submit inquiries about the NCCI program, including those related to NCCI (PTP, MUE, and Add-On) edits, in writing via email to NCCIPTPMUE@cms.hhs.gov or postal mail to:
+You may submit inquiries about the NCCI program, including those related to NCCI (PTP, MUE, and Add-On) edits, in writing via email to NCCIPTPMUE@cms.hhs.gov.

 Submitting an Appeal